Korean88/windchill/readme.md

    - trust.jks
    - doc_numbers.txt
    - run.bat
+   - token.temp
-3. Modify
+2. Modify
 > doc_numbers.txt

 List the document numbers, each on a new line

-4. Run the app by launching
+3. Run the app by launching
 > run.bat
-5. Enter your username and password at the prompt, confirm by hitting ENTER
+4. If prompted, enter your username and password.
+Confirm by hitting ENTER.
+6. IMPORTANT: The file token.temp contains user credentials.
+DO NOT SHARE THE FILE token.temp!!!
+If your user credentials get changed the file should be updated or removed.